skills/migrate-ado-repository/README.md

 1. Set up a mock Azure DevOps project.
 1. Configure GitHub migration tools and permissions
 1. Migrate the Azure DevOps repository to GitHub
+1. Integrate a GitHub repository with Azure DevOps Boards and Pipelines

 ### How to start this exercise